Celebrate A Magical Christmas In Asheville

 Asheville hosts dazzling seasonal events and festivals.
 Just a few showstoppers to add to your Christmas itinerary include:

-• Christmas at Biltmore (November 3rd, 2023 to January 6/7th, 2024) – Attend Biltmore’s Daytime Celebration by touring all of the trees, ribbons, lights, and holiday decor, including Antler Hill Village.
+• Christmas at Biltmore (November 2nd, 2024 to January 5th, 2025) – Attend Biltmore’s Daytime Celebration by touring all of the trees, ribbons, lights, and holiday decor, including Antler Hill Village.
 Or, experience the magic of Biltmore Candlelight Christmas Evenings when the house’s fireplaces, candles, and lights shimmer throughout Biltmore House (America’s largest home).
 We’ve done both and think Candlelight Christmas Evenings is worth the expense.
 It’s cozy and romantic with live music in common rooms.
 Ticket prices range from $105 to $405.
-In 2023, you can also add on Italian Renaissance Alive, an immersive art exhibit much like Van Gogh Alive (it’s worth it too!).
 Grab tickets here through Biltmore.

-• The Polar Express Train Ride (November 9, 2023 to December 31, 2023) – The Polar Express Train Ride is one of the most family-friendly Christmas things to do in Asheville.
+• The Polar Express Train Ride (November & December) – The Polar Express Train Ride is one of the most family-friendly Christmas things to do in Asheville.
 Hop aboard the Great Smoky Mountains Railroad for a 1-hour train ride departing at Bryson City Depot.
 Drink hot chocolate while listening to a reading of The Polar Express.
 The train arrives at the North Pole where Santa awaits young guests with a special gift.
 We also enjoy Bryson City for its quaint downtown area filled with shopping, food, and breweries.

-• Holly Jolly Christmas Trolley (November 18, 2023 to December 30, 2023) – We highly recommend taking a Gray Line Trolley Tour of Asheville; even as locals, we learn something new every time.
+• Holly Jolly Christmas Trolley (Mid-November through December) – We highly recommend taking a Gray Line Trolley Tour of Asheville; even as locals, we learn something new every time.
 Great for the entire family, hop on the trolley for a 75-minute tour of Asheville’s Historic Biltmore Village.
 Trolleys are heated, and along with lights, expect Christmas carols and stories.
-Ticket prices start at $31.
+Ticket prices start at $33.
 Read more about enjoying Asheville with the entire family.

 Please know that some of these Asheville Christmas events may sell out quickly.
 We recommend purchasing tickets as soon as you can.
 Check all event venue websites for policies, payment, and hours.